mxrch/darkshot/README.md

 ## Detection groups
 1. Go in the file and look at the class, you'll see some functions and then the **Groups detection functions** (credentials, personal, banking and confidential).
 2. For your first detection group, you can simply copy & paste below the confidential group function.
-3. Change the function name to your desired name, as well as the "group_name" variable below.
+3. Change the function name to your desired name, as well as the `group_name` variable below.
 4. Then, you just put the detection functions you want with your keywords in it, where you see the `detec_state` variables.
 5. You now can add your group in `self.groups`, inside the `__init__` function.
 If your function is named secretsaliens, put `self.secretsaliens`.